AndersDeath/diary2/000-current.md

 # 18 August - Friday - Yerevan - 323 day of immigration

 Today I visited my dentist and surgeon.
 The first doctor fixed my tooth which is cool.
 But Surgeon wasn't on place.
+Moreover he forgot to tell me this.